goytoom/eSITB/Readme.md

   - `python moral_classifier.py 3` (all moral concerns classifier)

 ## Instructions (Topic Modelling)
-Notes:
-1. **We used the combined texts (posts + comments) for all analyses.**
-2. **We only used the moral/nonmoral and all concerns classifier in our analyses.
-Only use the additional examples, if you want to focus on certain texts (e.g., only comments/posts) and certain moral concerns (e.g., binding vs individualizing)**
-3. **Parts of this code were designed to run on a computing cluster/multiple machines in parallel.
-Adapt the respective .job files to run on your system/cluster.
-Otherwise, adapt the code to run on a single machine (potentially *very* slow).**

 1. Use a command such as `aria2c` or equivalent to download the reddit data from the pushshift archives.
 Save the data under `data/pushshift/submissions` and `data/pushshift/comments` for posts and comments respectively.
   - `aria2c -c -s 16 -x 16 -k 1M -j 4 -i ../data/links_comments.txt -d ../data/pushshift/comments`